 Steady Hope, Not Restless Anticipation

-As that truth settles in, watchfulness begins to feel less like scanning the sky and more like walking faithfully with your Lord.
+Waiting for Christ’s return without urgency is what this hope looks like in practice.
+We are not bracing for catastrophe but awaiting restoration.
+The future is not fragile or uncertain; it is secure in Christ.
+As that truth settles in, watchfulness begins to feel less like scanning the sky and more like walking faithfully with your Lord, recognizing the season without trying to force its schedule.
+What Jesus taught about signs through the fig tree is exactly this posture: awake, attentive, unhurried.
 You rise each morning, love your neighbor, resist sin, practice repentance, endure hardship, and bear witness to Christ with quiet confidence.
-That is readiness.
-That is watchfulness.

 Christ reigns.
 Christ restores.
 Christ will return.